ryanozx/tp/docs/UserGuide.md

 | `Tags names only allows alphanumeric characters, spaces, and dashes.` | The tags input contains illegal characters                            | Remove the illegal characters from the input.                                                                                                                                                                                           |
 #### Removing tags from employees : `delete-tag`

+Use the `delete-tag` command to remove tags from an employee.
+This command will remove the specified tags from an employee specified by their index in the employee list.

 1. Get the [index](#glossary) of the employee in the [employee list](#glossary).

 <box type="info" seamless>